 How to compile an online reader?

-The best way to avoid any copyright infringements is to make articles available through links.
+Many scientific articles are available online.
+The best way to avoid any copyright infringements is to make these articles available through links.
 Students can then view and download the individual articles using the links provided.
 The University Library employs specialists who can ascertain whether the desired literature is available digitally.
 You can send a list of the titles you wish to have complied in your reader to your subject librarian.
 Once it has been determined that an article is available digitally, it can then be added to the reader via a link.
-To find out more on how to compile a reader, go to: How to make a reader in Blackboard.

 Short and long duplications

 When an article cannot be obtained through a link, a hardcopy version can be scanned and added to the reader as a PDF document in Blackboard.
 The VU University compensates the Stichting PRO for such copyrighted educational publications.
 The Stichting PRO distinguishes between short and long duplications.